 * Mini Grant Fund progress reports are due upon the completion of the program or project.

 Outreach & Education Site Visit

 We have found that nothing compares to a face-to-face meeting with you, at your program site, to help us understand the impact of your work.
 If a discretionary grant is approved, it is understood that you will be willing to allow us to visit with you afterward wherever your funded project is taking place.
 We have organized a committee of local volunteers who conduct such visits with our grantee organizations.
 We call this program "Outreach and Education (O&E)."
 These volunteers are briefed on your funding history; they review your proposal; and a program officer contacts you directly to arrange the volunteer's visit.
 The expectations for the visit are that you will talk with us and show us what is happening in comparison with the proposal.
 The visit should include an opportunity to speak with the principal staff members and volunteers as well as with program participants.
 Typically about one third of our grantees receive an O&E visit each year, given the limited number of people available to do this work on our behalf.
-The O&E volunteer writes a brief report, which becomes available to inform future grant applications.
+Foundation staff write a brief report, which becomes available to inform future grant applications.

 If you have any questions about the evaluation process, please call or email Pam Kane at (508) 755-0980.